schley/numberCalc/README.md

 2> exit

-No state is maintained between lines.
+No state other than line counter for prompt is maintained between lines.